R2Northstar/NorthstarWiki/docs/installing-northstar/troubleshooting.md

 ## I can't play the Campaign <a href="#campaign" id="campaign"></a>

-If having trouble playing the campaign, update your Northstar install to the [newest release](https://github.com/R2Northstar/Northstar/releases)
+If you're having trouble playing the campaign, update your Northstar install to the [newest release](https://github.com/R2Northstar/Northstar/releases) as this issue was resolved in `v1.11.2` of Northstar.

 ## Authentication Failed when clicking Launch Northstar <a href="#lsx2" id="lsx2"></a>